Baby Boom (film)

 Baby Boom is a 1987 American comedy-drama film directed by Charles Shyer, written by Nancy Meyers and Shyer, and produced by Meyers and Bruce A. Block for United Artists.
-It stars Diane Keaton as a yuppie who discovers that a long-lost cousin has died, leaving her a 14-month-old baby girl as inheritance.
+It stars Diane Keaton as a yuppie who discovers that a long-lost cousin has died, leaving her a 14-month-old baby girl she named as inheritance.

 The film received generally favorable reviews and was a modest box-office success during its original run, eventually grossing $26 million.
 The film spawned a television series of the same name (1988–1989) and was nominated for two Golden Globe Awards.

 Plot

 J.C.
 Wiatt is a driven management consultant (nicknamed the "Tiger Lady") committed to her demanding job.
 She lives with her boyfriend Steven Buchner, an investment banker.
 They are happily focused on their careers and have no interest in having children.
-Notified that a distant cousin has died and left her a bequest, J.C. is shocked to discover that her "inheritance" is Elizabeth, the cousin's orphaned toddler.

-Unwilling to disrupt her hectic life and clueless about childcare, J.C. arranges to give the child up for adoption, but she grows attached to Elizabeth.
+Notified that a distant cousin has died and left her a bequest, J.C. is shocked to discover that her "inheritance" is Elizabeth, the cousin's orphaned baby.
+Unwilling to disrupt her hectic life and clueless about childcare, J.C. arranges to give Elizabeth up for adoption, but she grows attached to her.
 She decides to become a working parent and to raise Elizabeth, something Steven has no desire to partake in.
 They amicably break up, and he moves out.

 J.C.'s boss, Fritz Curtis, offers her a chance to become a partner at the firm.
 CEO Hughes Larrabee is interested in having her manage the account of The Food Chain, a major company.
 Adjusting to life with Elizabeth, J.C. lands the account, and her protégé Ken Arrenberg is assigned to her team.
 Struggling to balance her work and home life, J.C. hires a series of nannies and enrolls Elizabeth in early development classes.
 When she discovers Ken making decisions without her input, J.C. tells Fritz she wants him off her team.
 To her surprise, Fritz informs her that for the good of the company, Ken will be in charge of the account and J.C. will be reassigned to a lower-profile client.
 Postponing her promotion, Fritz explains that he too was forced to choose between career and family.